Albertsons #4495 / Publix #1338

 10250 Curry Ford Road, Orlando, FL - Curry Ford Square

 So here we go again with yet another tour of a Publixsons (or Alblix, I can't decide which I like better).
 Publix has taken over more former Albertsons Florida stores than any other single grocer or retailer.
 Out of the 170 or so former Albertsons locations throughout the state, if I counted correctly, 61 of them eventually became home to a Publix in some way.
-And if the rumor is true about the fate of former Albertsons #4471, the number of Publixsons will increase to 62 by 2018.
 Of all of those Publixsons out there, the vast majority of them still retain the original Albertsons exteriors and interior layouts.
 However, at some locations Publix wasn't so kind and completely flattened the Albertsons buildings in favor of their own new store.
 To date, Publix has done that 5 times out of the 61 former Albertsons stores they took over.
 It wouldn't surprise me if a few more of those older Albertsons buildings that Publix took over experience a similar fate as those 5 as Publix feels the need to keep modernizing their stores.
 However, I doubt the former Albertsons we'll be taking a look at in this post will have to face a wrecking ball anytime soon.
 This store is former Albertsons #4495 - one of the very last new Albertsons Florida stores to open.
 This Albertsons opened in 2003 during Albertsons' final push into Florida with new stores.
-This store used the last new Albertsons store model to be introduced to Florida - the Early 2000's Modified model.
+This store used the last new Albertsons store model to be introduced to Florida - the Early 2000's Modified model, a design pioneered by Jewel-Osco and expanded out to the rest of the Albertsons company following their integration into the rest of the newly merged entity.
 6 out of the last 7 Albertsons Florida stores to open used this store model, with that one exception having opened in an existing building.
 This former Albertsons is located in Eastern Orlando near the 417 expressway.
 The former swamplands and farmlands located east of the 417 became home to many new neighborhoods and subdivisions during the Florida housing boom of the early 2000's.
 The largest of these new neighborhoods was Avalon Park, located not much further east from here near Alafaya Trail.
 During the boom, Albertsons snatched this site at the corner of Curry Ford and Dean Roads, located right off of the 417 at the Curry Ford exit, to build their new store.
 Sadly, this brand new Albertsons didn't last long.
 In 2008, Publix scooped up this location with 48 other Albertsons Florida stores they purchased that year.
 Publix reopened this store not long after purchasing it, only swapping out the interior decor.
 Currently, this building has been a Publix longer than it ever was an Albertsons.

 Sorry about the glare in this photo.
 The late afternoon sun wasn't being cooperative with these exterior photos!
 Anyway, this will be the first of the 6 Early 2000's Modified model stores to be featured on the blog.
 While the exterior of these stores looked almost exactly like the standard Early 2000's Model Albertsons, there are some major differences between the two.
 First of all, the Modified stores were bigger.
 The standard early 2000's Albertsons stores were around 55,000 square feet - the Modified designs were around 60,000 square feet.
 The modified design also included a new floorplan and a side entrance at the other end of the building leading into the pharmacy.
 These stores were going to be the future of Albertsons Florida had the company not begun to crumble during the time these stores were built.